 When in Da Nang, from nearly everywhere you are, you’ll see mountains all around you.
 These mountains are all home to a plethora of waterfalls.
 The only difficult (or fun) part of this is finding where they are.

 Most of these waterfalls are local secrets and aren’t promoted to tourists.
-So, to find most of these spots you either need to join a group of locals or befriend a savvy expat who’s willing to show you the way.
+So, to find most of these spots, you either need to join a group of locals or befriend a savvy expat who’s willing to show you the way.

-To reach all of these waterfalls, you’ll either need to drive your own motorbike or ride on the back of one.
+To reach all of these waterfalls, you’ll either need to drive your own motorbike or ride in the back of one.
 If you’re aiming to reach by car, you might be able to find a few where that’s possible, but for the most part, a bike is the best way to go.

 All of the waterfalls I’ve visited outside of Da Nang had the coldest water I’ve ever swam in.
-It’s possible though that it just felt that way given the Vietnamese heat.
+It’s possible, though, that it just felt that way, given the Vietnamese heat.
 Summers here are no joke and swimming in these falls is by far one of the best ways to cool off.